 If you’re involved in an accident with a driver that only carries liability insurance that doesn’t cover your injuries or property damage, seek the guidance of a personal injury attorney like the experienced, proven, and trial-tested personal injury attorneys at Fernandez & Hernandez Attorneys At Law.

-You can reach them for advice 24/7 by calling Tampa Injury Attorney Martin Hernandez of Fernandez and Hernandez (813) 229-5353.
+You can reach them for advice 24/7 by calling Tampa Injury Attorney Martin Hernandez of Martin Hernandez PA 813.755.9500.
 Hablan español.
 To learn more, visit us online for your free and confidential attorney case review.